Princeton Sexual Harassment

 Differences Between Federal and State Laws

 Both Title VII and the New Jersey Law Against Discrimination (NJLAD) prohibit hostile work environment sexual harassment.
 In most cases, the NJLAD provides greater protection than Title VII does.
-It applies to all employers, instead of just those with a minimum of 15 employees.
+It applies to all employers instead of just those with a minimum of 15 employees.
 There are nuances under federal and state laws, and among these nuances are those found in case law.
-Conduct must be severe or pervasive enough for you to subjectively believe that the environment has been made hostile and for a reasonable person other than yourself to also believe that.
+The conduct must be severe or pervasive enough for you to subjectively believe that the environment has been made hostile and for a reasonable person other than yourself to also believe that.
 However, what this means can vary under Title VII and NJLAD case law, and it is important to consult an experienced attorney about your specific situation.

 Under New Jersey law, the court will look at whether a reasonable person would be offended by the conduct about which you are complaining.
 When there is a pattern of behavior, it is more likely that you will be able to prove a hostile work environment.
-It can be more challenging to establish a hostile work environment based on a single or only a couple of incidents because in that case, the conduct must be fairly severe to be actionable.
+It can be more challenging to establish a hostile work environment based on a single or only a couple of incidents because, in that case, the conduct must be fairly severe to be actionable.
 A New Jersey court has stated that it would be a rare and extreme case in which a single episode would be so severe that it would, from a reasonable person’s perspective, render the working environment hostile.
 In one New Jersey case, a woman was terminated after her supervisor made sexist comments about a group of women customers and also used an obscene slur, but the remark was not directed at the plaintiff and was not repeated.
 This was not considered severe enough to create a hostile work environment.
 On the other hand, the test for a hostile work environment was met when a plaintiff's supervisor lifted up her shirt to expose her bra strap, grabbed other women employees in her presence, made sexually offensive remarks, and told her to use her sexuality to persuade a new boss to do something.

-If you have faced hostile work environment sexual harassment on the job, the Princeton attorneys at Phillips & Associates are ready to offer aggressive, experienced representation.
+If you have faced a hostile work environment or sexual harassment on the job, the Princeton attorneys at Phillips & Associates are ready to offer aggressive, experienced representation.
 Contact us at (866) 229-9441 or via our online form for a free appointment to discuss your case.

 PHILLIPS & ASSOCIATES